Last updated on .

 If you’re looking to get across to the Asian side or the Princes’ Islands, the Kabataş ferry terminal is located there as well.
 There are city-run ferries (İstanbul Şehir Hatları) to the islands and up the Bosporus while Dentur runs ferries to the islands, Kadıköy, and Üsküdar.

 During my last few visits to the area, there was a major construction project underway.
-The station for the M7 metro line running to Mahmutbey is currently under construction and expected to open sometime in 2024 (as of March 2024).
+The station for the M7 metro line running to Mahmutbey is currently under construction and expected to open in November 2025 (as of May 2024).

 Hekimoğlu Ali Pasha Fountain

-West of the bus terminal is the Hekimoğlu Ali Pasha Fountain (Hekimoğlu Ali Paşa Çeşmesi).
+In front of Kabataş Square is the Hekimoğlu Ali Pasha Fountain (Hekimoğlu Ali Paşa Çeşmesi).
 It was built in 1732 by Ottoman Grand Vizier Hekimoğlu Ali Pasha (1689-1758).
 The fountain was moved to its present location in 1958 and restored in 2009.
-Unfortunately, it sat in the construction zone for the metro and I was unable to get a good photo.
+Unfortunately, it sits in the construction zone for the metro and I was unable to get a good photo.

 Koca Yusuf Pasha Fountain